-- B. Choice Screens For Search Access Points On Google Devices: On new Google Devices, Google may display a Search Access Point Choice Screen or may preinstall a Google Search Access Point that implements a Default Search Choice Screen (if the Search Access Point Choice Screen includes a Google Browser as an option and the Google Browser is selected, then a Default Search Engine Choice Screen must be shown for the Google Browser).
-For each Search Access Point preinstalled on an existing Google Device before the date of entry of this Final Judgment, Google must (a) implement a Default Search Choice Screen or a Search Access Point Choice Screen (if the Search Access Point Choice Screen includes a Google Browser as an option and the Google Browser is selected, then a Default Search Engine Choice Screen must be shown for the Google Browser) or (b) delete-or, if undeletable, remove the visual representation of-the Search Access Point. - C. Choice Screens On Google Browsers: Google must display a Search Default previously affirmatively selected a default GSE for that Google Browser, including by changing the search default through the settings. - D. Choice Screens: Google must disclose each Choice Screen, the related distribution agreement, if relevant, and its plan for implementing that Choice Screen to Plaintiffs and the TC at least sixty (60) days in advance of the Choice Screen being displayed to any user.
+C.B.
+Choice Screens For Search Access Points On Google Devices: Google must notOn new Google Devices, Google may display a Search Access Point Choice Screen or may preinstall anya Google Search Access Point on any new Google Device.
+Google must not take any action that would undermine, frustrate, interfere with, or in any way reduce that implements a Default Search Choice Screen (if the ability of the Device or any third-party or preinstalled Search Access Point to be configured to default to or otherwise interoperate with non-Google GSEs or other competitive entrants.
+On new Google Devices, Google may display Choice Screens with Search Access Points of Choice Screen includes a Google Browser as an option and the Google Browser is selected, then a Default Search Engine Choice Screen must be shown for the same type as options.
+If the user selects the Google Search Access Point from the Choice Screen, a second Choice Screen must be displayed to determine the default GSE for that Google Search Access Point.
+Google Browser).
+For each Search Access Point preinstalled on an existing Google Device before the date of entry of this Final Judgment, Google must (a) implement, through a software update or otherwise, a Choice Screen a Default Search Choice Screen or a Search Access Point Choice Screen (if the Search Access Point Choice Screen includes a Google Browser as an option and the Google Browser is selected, then a Default Search Engine Choice Screen must be shown for the Google Browser) or (b) cease providing responses from Google's

+GSE to queries from that delete-or, if undeletable, remove the visual representation of-the